 “What would you have done in my place?” he said.
 “Tell the truth, boy.”

 Well, you could see he really felt pretty lousy about flunking me.
 So I shot the bull for a while.
 I told him I was a real moron, and all that stuff.
 I told him how I would’ve done exactly the same thing if I’d been in his place, and how most people didn’t appreciate how tough it is being a teacher.
 That kind of stuff.
 The old bull.

-Salinger could have written out the whole conversation in dialogue, but instead, he chose to keep the dialogue concise.
+Salinger could have written out the entire conversation in dialogue, but instead he kept the dialogue concise.